Boavizta/BoAmps/tools/json_generator/bash/README.md

 - <output_form>: Output form file

 ⏱️ **Processing time**: May take a few minutes

+If you want to process a whole codecarbon file with many lines, you need to run the command one time for each line and change the <line_number>.

 ### Step 2: Convert Form to JSON